itssme/cs-tournament-manager/readme.md

 + `GOTV_PASSWORD`="pass": The password for the GOTV connections to the csgo servers.
 + `DB_PASSWORD`="pass": The password for the database connection.
 (Important: This must be set to the same value as the ENV variable `POSTGRES_PASSWORD` is set for postgres.)

+If the ENV variables here are changed, you will also need to set them in the slave instances.

 ## Banned Players